-At the beginning of the process, do your homework and find out the latest salary ranges for your city, industry and job title.
-The Robert Half Salary Guides will help you determine average national salaries for your position and industry.
-To localize these figures for your market, use the Robert Half salary calculator.
+At the beginning of the process, even before your phone evaluation, do your homework and find out the latest salary ranges for your city, industry the job title you’re applying for.
+The 2021 Robert Half Salary Guides will help you determine average national salaries for the position and industry.
+To localize these figures for your market, use our Salary Calculator.
 Check out Glassdoor, too, to see if anyone at the firm you’re considering has shared their salaries.
 (Just keep in mind that, unlike the salary guides, figures posted anonymously are unverified.)

 4. Try to negotiate